-The aqueduct model was then placed into AI-generated contexts to imagine how this structure might adapt, transform, or resonate within entirely different environments.
-Through this layered process—fieldwork, modeling, and AI generation—the aqueduct shifts from a fixed piece of infrastructure to a lens for rethinking the relationship between space, ecology, and perception.
+I then placed the model into AI-generated environments to imagine how it might adapt or resonate in radically different contexts.
+Through this workflow—fieldwork, 3D reconstruction, and AI generation—the aqueduct shifts from fixed infrastructure to a lens on space, ecology, and perception.

 This project builds on an earlier zine that explored light, shadow, and the presence of infrastructure at the Donald C. Tillman Water Reclamation Plant.
 From that starting point, I gradually developed a method of observation, reconstruction, and simulation..

-From post-apocalyptic ruins to lush forests and lunar deserts, each scene reveals how context reshapes meaning.
-Merging AI, photography, and 3D rendering, the work speculates on architecture as both a carrier and transformer of cultural memory—an object whose stability dissolves in dialogue with machine vision and planetary imagination.
+This project reframes a mundane aqueduct through a sequence of simulated landscapes, tracking how infrastructure’s identity shifts as it moves across ecological, political, and speculative terrain.
+From post-apocalyptic ruins to forests and lunar deserts, each scene shows how context rewrites meaning.
+Blending AI, photography, and 3D rendering, the work treats architecture as a vessel of cultural memory—destabilized by machine vision and planetary imagination.